jsmolka/blog/content/posts/horizons/index.md

 > That you still exist<br>
 > When it feels just like you died<br>

 The narrator is losing his mind.
-The pain is so great that he is mourning his partner as if he was dead.
+The whole situation doesn't feel real to him.
+The pain is so great that it feels like mourning a dead person, despite his partner still being alive.

 > So come one and all<br>
 > Step right up and I'll<br>